Aggravated Assault Charges

 At Hanlon Law, Clearwater violent crime lawyer Will Hanlon represents defendants who are fighting charges of aggravated assault or similar offenses, among other crimes.
 These are serious charges that require a vigorous and comprehensive strategy to protect your rights.
 Attorney Will Hanlon can guide you through the plea bargaining process and the criminal justice system, relying on more than two decades of experience.
-Hanlon Law works diligently to get our clients’ charges dropped or reduced whenever possible, and we have a strong record of achieving favorable results for defendants throughout the Tampa Bay region who enlist our assistance.Assault, Battery, and Aggravated Assault
+Hanlon Law works diligently to get our clients’ charges dropped or reduced whenever possible, and we have a strong record of achieving favorable results for defendants who enlist our assistance.Assault, Battery, and Aggravated Assault

 In Florida, assault may be charged when a person intentionally threatens another person with physical violence, through either words or actions.
 This is distinct from battery, which is charged when someone actually follows through on that threat.

 An assault becomes aggravated under state law if the threat involves the use of a deadly weapon or the commission of a felony.
 Aggravated assault is generally a third-degree felony, punishable by up to five years in prison and $5,000 in fines.
 If a gun was wielded during the incident, the court must impose at least the mandatory minimum prison term of three years.
 If a gun was discharged, the mandatory minimum sentence may increase to up to 20 years.
 A person convicted of aggravated assault may also be required to pay for any monetary losses that the victim suffered as a result of the crime.
 Other consequences include a criminal record that may make it hard to find or keep a job.